jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 push    esi       ; push the contents of esi onto the stack xor     eax, eax  ; clear eax cld               ; clear direction-flag

+	; indented for readability.
 	loc_402114:
-; lodsd basically loads 4 characters of the string into ebx ; at the same time, incrementing esi to point at the following ; 4 bytes of the input. lodsd
+	; lodsd basically loads 4 characters of the string into ebx ; at the same time, incrementing esi to point at the following ; 4 bytes of the input.
+	lodsd
 	; In the first iteration, eax is 0 add     ebx, eax
 	; rotate the bits of the 4 bytes to the left by 1 rol     ebx, 1
 	; If esi is pointing to a value of 0, meaning that the full ; string has been read, the loop breaks. loop    loc_402114  ; loop back to loc_402114

 ; When the loop breaks, ebx contains the mangled input mov     eax, ebx  ; move value of ebx into eax